 - 50g salted peanuts, chopped

 Microwave the rice as per pack instructions, about 2 mins.
-Heat the oil in a wok or large frying pan and stir fry the rice for a few minutes, then add the prawns and fry until cooked through.
+Heat the oil in a wok or large frying pan, and cook the red onion for 2 mins to soften.
+Add the rice and stir fry for a few minutes, then add the prawns and fry until cooked through.
 Add the spring onions, chilli, honey, lime zest and juice.
 Stir through then scatter over the peanuts to serve.

 Substitute the prawns for cooked chicken, a really great way to reuse any leftovers from a roast chicken.